juju/docs/src/en/charms-offline-strategies.md

 Instead of proxying client requests to an internet-based repository it is possible to maintain the repository internally.
-That is, you can have a copy or *mirror* of a Ubuntu package repository.
+That is, you can have a copy or *mirror* of an Ubuntu package repository.
 This option has a large storage requirement and the initial setup/download time is considerable.
 Regular mirror synchronization will also be needed.